clsMongoDeleteObjects Step

 You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete any missing configuration steps, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.